foliea/foliea.github.io/_posts/2014-10-16-docker-caching-bundler.md

 With a Rails app, an obvious caveat appears right after a few rebuild of an image:

-You have to sit and wait for Bundler to finish installing every dependencies, even if the Gemfile/Gemfile.lock haven't changed at all.
+You have to sit and wait for Bundler to finish installing every dependencies, even if the Gemfile/Gemfile.lock hasn't changed at all.

 It's not a viable solution to keep it like this, Bundler can take a lot of time, and example, if you run your test suite inside a container, and your are developing a new test, you will need to rebuild the image very often, waiting nervously in your desk that Bundler finished its job.